Shape the creative and cultural landscape of the future.

 Degree: Master of Curating and Cultural Leadership

-Duration: 1-2 years full-time, depending on prior qualifications and experience
+Duration: 1-2 years depending on prior qualifications and experience (full-time, or part-time equivalent)

 - Program Overview